Student Rights & Responsibilities

 2. Changing work or academic assignments because an employee or a student refuses invitations for a date or other private, social meeting.

-Students have the responsibility for selecting a major field of study, for choosing an appropriate degree program within the discipline, for planning class schedules, and ultimately for meeting the requirements for his/her degree.
-The college will provide advisors to assist students in academic planning, but students are responsible for obtaining copies of appropriate academic bulletins and being thoroughly familiar with all academic requirements which must be met for a degree.
-Students also have the responsibility to take advantage of the educational opportunities presented by the college, to participate in the learning process in a serious and conscientious manner, and to respect the rights of other members of the college community.
+Students have responsibility for selecting a major field of study, for choosing an appropriate degree program within the discipline, for planning class schedules, and ultimately for meeting the requirements for their degrees.
+The college will provide advisors to assist students in academic planning, but students are responsible for obtaining copies of appropriate academic bulletins and being thoroughly familiar with all academic requirements, which must be met for a degree.
+To meet the college’s mission, it is expected that students will be active, engaged, and collaborative learners, who fully respect the rights of other members of the college community, who participate in educational opportunities in the classroom and beyond, and who take advantage of opportunities to learn with and from others.

 Students have the right to have college classes conducted under the following provisions: